-Follow us as we near completion of the England Remembered Book in preparation for a website and crowdfunding launch in Spring 2019.
+Follow us as we near completion of the England Remembered Book in preparation for a website and crowdfunding launch in Spring/Summer 2019.

-(This non-profit charity book provides donations for H4H (Help for Heroes) and will be available to purchase in Summer 2019.)
+(This non-profit charity book provides donations for H4H (Help for Heroes) and will be available to purchase in Autumn 2019.)

 (1) Wordsworth, William – I wandered lonely as a Cloud – (Poems in Two Volumes 1807)

 (2) Housman, A.E. – Loveliest of trees, the cherry now – (A Shropshire Lad II 1896)

 (3) Brooke, Rupert – The Soldier – (Sonnets ‘1914’ New Numbers Magazine 1915)

 (4) Roots, Simon – Desolation Angels (2014) – England Remembered p36